splitgraph/sgr/docs/quickstart.rst

 Quickstart
 ==========

-A normal Splitgraph installation consists of two components: the Splitgraph driver and the Splitgraph client.
+A normal Splitgraph installation consists of two components: the Splitgraph engine and the Splitgraph client.

-The driver is a Docker container with a customized version of PostgreSQL running on it.
+The engine is a Docker container with a customized version of PostgreSQL running on it.
 This is where cached images are stored.

-The client is a Python commandline tool that interacts with the driver.
+The client is a Python commandline tool that interacts with the engine.

-Most functionality is implemented in the client and to any other application, the driver is just another PostgreSQL
+Most functionality is implemented in the client and to any other application, the engine is just another PostgreSQL
 database: it can interact with it by querying tables and writing to them as usual.

 Installation and quick demo
 ===========================

-First, pull and start the `driver
+First, pull and start the `engine
 <https://hub.docker.com/r/splitgraph/driver/>`_::

     docker run -d \